danielone8/dyn-deo-dags/README.md

 # DEO Structure MCMC for sampling DAGs
- This repository contains a jupyter notebook that contains functions for sampling DAGs using a costumizable structure MCMC that can use different types of parallel tempering algorithms.
+ This repository contains a Jupyter notebook where functions for sampling DAGs (using a costumizable structure MCMC) are implemented.
+The sampler can use different types of parallel tempering schemes.

- ### Type of move
+ ### Type of moves
 The structure MCMC can use 3 different types of moves:
 * MC3 move (adding, removing, reversing an edge)
 * REV move (New Edge Reversal)